 These large cities, filled with little kids, forces one to rethink any proposed two-state peace plan that says this land will be given to the Palestinian Authority.
 Will the Palestinians allow these children to remain in their territory, considering its avowed hatred of Jews and a desire to remove them all?
 And if they want to remove them, how will they do it?
 I fear the answer to that last question.

 In this trip I did get to visit one small stereotypical West Bank settlement, P’nai Kedem, as shown on the right.
-Located farther to the west on the edge of the Jerusalem urban area, this settlement is relatively new, occupied by only 54 families.
+Located farther to the east on the edge of the Jerusalem urban area, this settlement is relatively new, occupied by only 54 families.
 It seemed that about half were in mobile homes, while the rest were eclectic private residences of all designs.
 The bigger cities had architecture that all looked the same, because of regulations and economics.
 Here, every home was unique.
 One was a log cabin.
 Another was a geodesic dome.
 Several looked like the typical southwest homes you see in Tucson.
 Since these were on private lots, there were fewer rules on how things could be built, so the owners took advantage of this to build to their personal taste.
 This, along with the lower land values because this location is more remote, are reasons people move here.

 The land itself on which P’nai Kedem is built is Israeli owned.
 They know this because a Palestinian challenged their legal title, which required them to do a thorough title search that eventually established without doubt that the land was purchased by Jewish settlers legally.
 It belongs to them.

 More important, the land was empty when purchased.
 In fact, the land is empty for miles around.
-Below is a panorama I took looking to the south and west from one end of P’nai Kedem.
+Below is a panorama I took looking to the south and east from one end of P’nai Kedem.
 You can see the full resolution by clicking on the image.
-This settlement is on the western edge of all settlements near Jerusalem, both Israeli and Palestinian.
-To the west is practically nothing, all the way to the Dead Sea, which I was told could be seen on a less hazy day.
+This settlement is on the eastern edge of all settlements near Jerusalem, both Israeli and Palestinian.
+To the east is practically nothing, all the way to the Dead Sea, which I was told could be seen on a less hazy day.
 There is more than enough room for everyone to build their own homes and live here.

 The bottom line as always is that ordinary people should be allowed to live wherever they want.
 They have that right.
 It is what ordinary people do, both Arabs and Jews.
 Anyone who suggests that one or the other should be banned, because of their religion or ethnicity, reveals themselves as either a bigot, or someone willing to appease bigotry for mere convenience.
 We should not tolerate it.